 The teeth weren’t constructed in such a way that missing a day or more of brushing or flossing would be the entire cause of these gum diseases.
 Instead, you have to look at what is happening in the entire body.
 The gums are made from tissues synthesized in the body from all the appropriate building materials – protein, silica, vitamin C, copper, zinc and other nutrients.”

-“With the apparent elimination of rickets at the turn of 20th century, following the discovery of the role that vitamin D plays in the elimination of this disease, most may think that vitamin D sunlightdeficiency is a problem of the past.
+“With the apparent elimination of rickets at the turn of 20th century, following the discovery of the role that vitamin D plays in the elimination of this disease, most may think that vitamin D deficiency is a problem of the past.
 While vitamin D deficiency is not often found in North America, insufficiency is still very common.

 This should not be surprising, being that there has been an unprecedented increase of indoor computer use as social media and remote-access work continue to rise in popularity.
 The acclimatization of modern people to a lifestyle that is primarily indoors is a recipe for disaster when considering the importance of vitamin D and bone health.